-- In cases where the recommendations of the examiners are divergent, the Head of Department/Delegated Authority should follow the divergent examiners reports procedure, as detailed in the HDR – examiners reports recommendation guideline and provide a justification for their recommendation.
+- In cases where the recommendations of the examiners are divergent, the Delegated Authority should follow the divergent examiners report procedure, as detailed in the HDR - examiners reports recommendations guideline and provide a justification for their recommendation.
 In cases of significant disparity an additional examiner should be appointed.
-All examiners reports received must be submitted to the College Student Administration Office with the recommendation paperwork.

-- The examiners make a recommendation to the University; the College Dean (in CHM/CoS the role is that of the Deputy Dean (Education)) determines the outcome of the examination.
+- The examiners make a recommendation to the University; the Deputy Dean (Education) determines the outcome of the examination.

-- The College will require amendments to the thesis before award of the degree if the examiners note typographical or other minor errors, even in cases where the examiners have recommended unconditional award.
+- The College may require amendments to the thesis before award of the degree if the examiners note typographical or other minor errors, even in cases where the examiners have recommended unconditional award.

 Response to Examiners Comments